-Chadi came to Luxembourg in 2015 as a result of the war in Syria.
-He doesn't define himself as a refugee but as a citizen of the world who can be at home wherever his heart is.
+Chadi came to Luxembourg in 2015 as a result of the war in Syria but he doesn't define himself as a refugee, rather as a citizen of the world who can be at home wherever his heart is.

-Triggered by Pitt and Marianne’s wish to create a second social pop-up restaurant, Chiche! fosters social inclusion by empowering women and men from here and elsewhere through work.
-Our special aim goes at hiring women of all origins and of a certain age that have a hard time finding a job but who generally have fabulous cooking skills.
+Triggered by Pitt and Marianne’s wish to create a second social restaurant, Chiche! fosters social inclusion by empowering women and men from here and elsewhere through work.
+Our special aim goes at hiring people of all origins that have a hard time finding a job but who generally have fabulous cooking skills.
 We believe that this project will allow them to regain self-confidence, to develop social and language skills, and that they will enrich our country with their energy and culture in the years to come.

-Being of a temporary nature, the concept was that the renovations would be carried out by the team under Isabelle’s directions with minimal investment into the walls and maximum social impact for the implied people.
+What started as a temporary venue in Hollerich has now found a perennial destination and most of the works and decoration have been carried out by ourselves and staff members under the guidance of Hugues de Maere and Isabelle Dickes.
+The main theme has remained the same: minimal investment into the walls and maximum social impact for the implied people.
 Up-cycling second hand objects and creating several different ambiances have been at the heart of the decoration idea.

-Frederique came up with the name « Chiche » as it has a triple meaning: pois chiche is the french word for chick-pea, one of the cornerstones of mediterranean kitchen and the main ingredient of the falafel, our signature dish.
+« Chiche » as it has a triple meaning: pois chiche is the french word for chick-pea, one of the cornerstones of mediterranean cuisine and the main ingredient of the falafel, our signature dish.

 It is also - phonetically - the arabic word for skewer (brochette).